Headed to Las Vegas for the first time?

 I’m fortunate enough to live in Southern California, which is only a 4.5 hour drive from Vegas – so I’ve visited countless times over the years (even before I was 21…hi, Mom).
 This post is a roundup of all my favorite things in Vegas and the perfect Las Vegas itinerary for first time visitors!
 But first…

-Where to stay for your first time in vegas
+Where to stay for your first time in Las Vegas

-- Both properties are well-located right on the Strip
+- Both properties are well-located right in the center of the strip.

 Las Vegas Itinerary for First-Timers

 There’s so many things to do in Vegas that just figuring out a game plan can be completely overwhelming.
 That is why I’ve pulled together all of my Vegas favorites into a 3-day Las Vegas itinerary for first timers.

 Once you arrive, head out on foot to stroll the Strip.
 Bonus points if you decide to take a 3-foot-tall frozen drink with you.
 Check out some of the more interesting hotels on the Strip – either the New York New York, the Bellagio, or the pirate show at the Treasure Island.

 Grab pre-dinner drinks at the High Roller Ferris Wheel at the Linq for an amazing view of the Strip as the night lights come on.
 Having your own bartender will make for a pretty fun ferris wheel ride!

 For dinner, head to the nearby Paris hotel to hit up Mon Ami Gabi – my favorite restaurant in all of Las Vegas!
 If you can, try to sit outside so that you have a perfect view of the fountains at the Bellagio Hotel.
 After dinner, hit up a show (make sure you buy your tickets in advance) – I highly recommend Love, O, or Le Reve.
 Or there’s always Britney!